 FAQs

-Is comic pressing and cleaning restoration?
+Is comic and card pressing and cleaning restoration?

-Can comic pressing and cleaning damage the comic?
+Can pressing and cleaning damage the collectible?

-Are comic pressers insured?
+Are collectibles restorationists insured?

 Can you remove all stains from comics?